SumSam/FormValidation/README.md

 # Overview

 The library is built to ease one of the most trivial tasks involved in web development i.e. displaying form validation messages in the AngularJS realm.
-It is inspired by a number of form validations techniques available on the web and heavily borrows from ng-messages a library to facilitate the display of validations messages on the user screen.
+It is inspired by a number of form validation techniques available on the web and heavily borrows from ng-messages a library to facilitate the display of validations messages on the user screen.

 # Prerequisites